andrewchungxam/StickersInAndroid/README.md

 In this sample, you can choose an image from your camera's photos which will become the first background image.

 On top of that image, there is a smaller image (a vintage Xamarin logo).
-You can drag this logo with one finger or you can resize that with a pinching gesture with two fingers.
+You can drag this logo with one finger or you can resize it with a pinching gesture with two fingers.

 This sample is based on these two samples: <br />
 • [Touch in Android](https://developer.xamarin.com/guides/android/application_fundamentals/touch/android_touch_walkthrough/)